FireGoblin/goActorBinaryTree/README.md

 There were two race conditions ran into.
 One of them lead to adding the mutex to reply_tracker to coordinate map accesses.
 The other lead to using injectOperation() in tests instead of sendOperation() so all actions performed by the testProbe go through the Run() routine instead of concurrently to it.

+TODO

+For the binary_tree_set to be usable as a data type in another project need to move some of the test_probe code into the binary_tree_set to give it a convenient public api instead of making them form operations and send them correctly like test_probe.

 //-------------------------------